Pseudo-isotopies and diffeomorphisms of 4-manifolds: Introduction

 If $k_1 X=0$ then $\Xi\subset\Theta(\ker\Sigma)$.
 Otherwise the same is true passing to the quotient $\Wh_1(\pi_1 X ;\mathbb{Z}_2 \times \pi_2 X )/\chi (K_3 \mathbb{Z}[\pi_1 X])$. \end{restatable}

 For the identification of $\Wh_1(\pi_1 X ;\mathbb{Z}_2\times \pi_2 X)$ with

 see Corollary \ref{whtrace}.
-The proof of Theorem \ref{Whoneimage} involves a detailed analysis of the $\Theta$ obstruction in terms of Whitney disks and framings of these disks in the 4-dimensional ``middle-middle level'' of 1-parameter family of handlebody structures.
+The proof of Theorem \ref{Whoneimage} involves a detailed analysis of the $\Theta$ obstruction in terms of Whitney discs and framings of these discs in the 4-dimensional ``middle-middle level'' of 1-parameter families of handlebody structures.
 We believe this to be of independent interest; see Propositions \ref{claimone} and \ref{claimtwo}.

 Jahren \cite{Jahren}, in an unpublished work, proves a similar theorem by different methods.
 Specifically he proves that all elements of $\Wh_1(\pi_1 X, \pi_2 X)$ are realised, and that when~$X$ contains an odd sphere, all elements of $\Wh_1(\pi_1 X, \mathbb{Z}_2)$ are realised.
 We obtain both of these results as a corollary of Theorem \ref{Whoneimage}.